 (b) for the purpose of determining those rights his or her service as such an officer is to be taken into account as if it were service as a member of the Governor’s Establishment.

-[Section 7 amended by No. 32 of 1994 s.
+[Section 7 amended: No. 32 of 1994 s.
 19.]

 8. Payment of moneys payable by Governor as employer